-Monster cookies made the news this week, only they weren’t called Monsters.
-They were Ann Romney’s Oatmeal Peanut Butter M&M Cookies, one of the contenders in Family Circle’s ever popular Presidential Cookie Bake-Off.
-You can read more about that here and take a look at the competition, but for now I’m going to tell you what I know about Monsters.
+Monster cookies made the news this week, but they weren’t called Monster Cookies.
+They were called Ann Romney’s Oatmeal Peanut Butter M&M Cookies and were one of the contenders in Family Circle’s ever popular Presidential Cookie Bake-Off.
+Competition was stiff and in the end, Michelle Obama’s version of chocolate chip cookies won, but Monster Cookies are still in a winner in my book.

-Monsters are giant peanut butter and oatmeal cookies with candy and/or chocolate chips.
-Sometimes they have flour and sometimes they don’t.
-They may be chewy, crunchy, or a little of both, and can be made in one bowl with just a mixing spoon — no electric mixer required.
-In my opinion they are one of the most relaxing cookies to bake, and if I lived in some country that had a quota on how many cookie recipes a person could own, Monsters would be among my select few.
+Monster Cookies are giant peanut butter cookies with oatmeal, M&Ms and chocolate chips.
+They can be made with or without flour and can be chewy , crunchy or a little of both.
+Another nice thing about Monster cookies is they can be made in one bowl and do not require an electric mixer.
+They are one of the most relaxing cookies to bake, and if I lived in a country that had a quota on how many cookie recipes a person could own, Monster Cookies would be among my select few.
 They have everything!

 This recipe is adapted from one of the best cookie books in the world, The King Arthur Flour Cookie Companion: The Essential Cookie Cookbook (King Arthur Flour Cookbooks).
-I usually scale it down and make small batch monster cookies, but a neighbor just brought home a new baby (hers) and will probably have lots of people coming and going.
-A plate of Monster Cookies would probably be welcome at their home this week, but I’ll find out.
-Maybe they won’t answer the door.
-Anyway, I made Monsters.
+I usually scale it down and make small batch monster cookies, but a neighbor just brought home a new baby so I made their family a large batch of Monster Cookies.

-Unlike Ann Romney’s Monsters, this version uses some flour.
+Unlike Ann Romney’s flourless monster cookies, this version uses some flour.
 For the chips, I used white, butterscotch and chocolate (because I happened to have them all), but you can use whatever type you want.
 The candy coated chocolates are Mini M&Ms which are super cute and which I was lucky to find at the grocery store.
 Feel free to use regular M&Ms.

 And if you’d rather make Ann Romney’s, check out Katrina’s blog today.
-She made the ones featured in the magazine and on the Facebook page.
+She made the ones featured in the competition.

 - 3 large eggs